Casino Royale (novel): Publication history

 Casino Royale was first released on 13 April 1953 in the UK as a hardback edition by publishers Jonathan Cape, with a cover devised by Fleming.
 Cape printed 4,728 copies of Casino Royale, which sold out in less than a month; a second print run the same month also sold out, as did a third run of more than 8,000 books published in May 1954.
 The sales figures were strong enough for Cape to offer Fleming a three-book deal.
 In April 1955 Pan Books issued a paperback version and sold 41,000 copies in the first year.

 In the US three publishers turned the book down before Macmillan Publishing Co offered Fleming a deal.
 Casino Royale was published on 23 March 1954 in the US, but sales were poor, totalling only 4,000 copies across the entire US during the course of the year.
 When the novel was released as a US paperback in 1955, it was re-titled by publisher American Popular Library; Fleming's suggestions for a new title, The Double-O Agent and The Deadly Gamble, were disregarded in favour of You Asked for It, but this marketing ploy failed to raise the interest.
 The Popular Library version also changed Bond's name, calling him "Jimmy Bond".

-In 2023 Ian Fleming Publications—the company that administers all Fleming's literary works—had the Bond series edited as part of a sensitivity review to remove or reword some racial or ethnic descriptors.
-The rerelease of the series was for the 70th anniversary of Casino Royale.